 - +44 (0)1634 20 2963

 Jerome Durodie qualified from the School of Pharmacy, Brighton, in 1998.
 After registration (1999), he undertook a number of both long and short term community pharmacy locums which he maintained part-time until 2006.
 Jerome was more recently employed by East Surrey PCT as a Prescribing Advisor (2000 to 2007) and then as Public Health Pharmacist (2007 - 2008) in Surrey PCT.
 At Medway School of Pharmacy, Jerome is a Clinical Lecturer and tutor for post-graduate studies students.

 Jerome has also taught on a BTEC pharmacy course for trainee dispensers for three years and further was a recognised NPC+ (National Prescribing Centre) trainer undertaking training to a wide variety of health professionals predominantly on defined therapeutic updates.
 Jerome maintains an active teaching interest around the country working alongside PCTs and non-medical prescribers as a guest speaker / trainer.
 He regularly speaks at annual / national conferences for a variety of healthcare professionals.

-Prior to (re)training in pharmacy Jerome was a clinical microbiologist and worked in both the NHS and industry.
+Prior to (re)training in pharmacy, Jerome was a clinical microbiologist and worked in both the NHS and industry.
 He undertook research in aspects of antibiotic susceptibility, rapid detection systems and some early development work with flow cytometry as an effective technique in antibacterial research.
 Jerome also undertook work on the use of sugar, through its effect on ‘water activity’, as an antimicrobial as part of his post-graduate research studies whilst in the NHS.